The Beauty in Being Lost

 Excited by the new ray of sunlight in my life, and a full stomach, I ended up going to the river Spree and taking photos of the bridge from further vantage points.
 I walked along the river and all of my frustration about my strudel hunt disappeared as I started to discover a new area along the river bank.
 There is no quicker way to happiness for me than calories and the delight of discovering new things.

 Even though I missed out on strudel – I did luck out by finding the river walk and seeing yet another side of Friedrichshain.
 I finished my strudel-less afternoon with a walk along the East Side Gallery.
-The Gallery is the home to controversy lately, so I was happy to get to see it as it’s unclear what its fate will be.
+The Gallery has been the home to controversy lately, so I was happy to get to see it as it’s unclear what its fate will be.

-When you go off the tourist track you end up spinning your wheels and not always accomplishing what you set out to do.
+When you go off the tourist track, you end up spinning your wheels and not always accomplishing what you set out to do.
 And sometimes, it’s worth it to be a little lost.

-During my stay in Berlin, I was a guest of Go with Oh who furnished my apartment in Friedrichshain.
+During my stay in Berlin, I was a guest of Go with Oh, who furnished my apartment in Friedrichshain.
 However, all of the opinions expressed here are my own.